withuno/identity/api/README.md

 Of couse, you're welcome to run your own server, but (other than the CLI) our apps have no way to specify a custom API endpoint.
 Supporting such use cases is not currently on our roadmap and, even if it was, we'd need a federated protocol so that independent nodes could route messages across an application layer "uno network".
 We're not building a P2P network (at least we don't think we are, yet?).
-The API server simply allows a given user's uno clients to store and synchronize encrypted vault data.
+The API server simply allows a given user's uno clients to store and synchronize encrypted vault data as well as coordinate recovery share distribution.

 # Usage